Change Location

 Tanzania

-A superb destination for a first trip to Africa.
+Tanzania is a superb destination for a first trip to Africa.
 Famous for its immense game concentrations, endless open skies, plus excellent safari-and-beach breaks, Tanzania is home to a number of Africa’s finest parks.
 Tanzania’s famous northern circuit, including the Serengeti and Ngorongoro Crater as well as Mount Kilimanjaro, is a trip that everyone should do once in their life!
 It is the region we recommend most often for a first-time safari.

 The northern circuit is the site of the Great Migration and home to Africa’s highest concentration of cats.
 You will never see as much wildlife as you do in the Serengeti ecosystem!
 Safaris tend to be by vehicle, with less opportunity to get out on foot or take boating safaris – but the cultural experience on offer with tribes such as the Maasai makes up for the lack of other safari activities.

-Tanzania’s safari-and-beach holidays are the best on the market – easily combined, authentic, and affordable.
+Tanzania’s safari-and-beach vacations are the best on the market – easily combined, authentic, and affordable.
 Many clients head north, but the diversity of Tanzania’s parks is probably the country’s greatest asset – there are plenty of superb big game areas away from the busier parts!

-Plus points Huge game densities, the Serengeti and the Great Migration, cultural safaris with local tribes, and excellent beach options.
+Plus points: Huge game densities, the Serengeti and the Great Migration, cultural safaris with local tribes, and excellent beach options.
 Excellent off-the-beaten-track parks also.

-Negative points Limited walking and boating safaris (Southern Africa is the place to go for this) and high visitor numbers in some parts of the famous parks.
+Negative points: Limited walking and boating safaris (Southern Africa is the place to go for this) and high visitor numbers in some parts of the famous parks.

 Kenya

-Yet another superb destination for a first-time safari!
+Kenya is yet another superb destination for a first-time safari!
 Huge concentrations of game, excellent parks, some of the best conservation stories in Africa… all contribute to Kenya’s success as one of the most advanced tourism destinations.
 Infrastructure is first class here, access is easy, and the general level of service and accommodation across the entire industry is set very high.

 The only negative to Kenya is that the country has taken a deliberate mass-market approach to its tourism, which has negatively affected some of its parks.
 Areas within the Maasai Mara, Amboseli, Nakuru, Naivasha, and others are incredibly busy – more so than any other destination in Africa.
 However, there are private reserves virtually everywhere here, enabling tourists to stay away from the hotspots.
 The only problem is that these reserves are expensive, so if you are looking to avoid the crowds then the Kenyan product tends to be pretty pricey!

-Plus points Huge game densities, the Great Migration (August to October), cultural safaris with local tribes, and excellent beach options.
+Plus points: Huge game densities, the Great Migration (August to October), cultural safaris with local tribes, and excellent beach options.
 Exceptional standards of accommodation and service.

-Negative points Some parts of certain parks are incredibly busy and many reserves are fenced.
+Negative points: Some parts of certain parks are incredibly busy and many reserves are fenced.
 The busiest safari market of all!

-Rwanda and Uganda
+Rwanda & Uganda

 Uganda and Rwanda are the mountain gorilla countries!
 Viewing these Great Apes is a truly phenomenal experience.
 We often design itineraries featuring the gorillas, most often as an add-on to a Kenya or Tanzania safari.